 We've found the dummy used to help, although now it's more fuel for the fire as it seems to make our little one worse.

 Travelling seems to help, once in a moving car or train our little babber quickly falls asleep , but getting them into the car seat when screaming can be traumatic.
-Pushing him in the pram can help but somedays he just wants picking up so you find yourself outside, now your holding a baby and pushing a pram.
+Pushing him in the pram can help but somedays he just wants picking up so you find yourself outside, now you're holding a baby and pushing a pram.

 One product we've had brilliant success with so far is called a snuggle bundl, it's basically a blanket with handles that allows you to rock the little one.
 He's gone from screaming, getting to that point when he starts to choke from the crying to, within seconds of being rocked, completely quiet and within minutes asleep.
 It is a remarkable product for us, am not saying it'll definitely work for every baby, but it is well worth checking out.